 Normal time to complete the program

-1 year (4 academic quarters) at LLU based on full-time enrollment.
-Part time permitted.
+One (1) year (four academic quarters) at LLU based on full-time enrollment; part time permitted